Skip to content

 • There is a sustained synth that is being charted in the main melody that could be emphasized further

-In addition to there being many instances where drifts are less than optimal, drifts must be implemented carefully in order for the chart to work properly in-game.
+Due to several traits, drifts must be implemented carefully in order for them to work properly and feel good to play.

 Drifts can add a lot of crowdedness to a section.
 If you already have a lot of notes in a section, a drift might be too much for the player to read, especially at lower difficulties.
-If you want to emphasize a unique-sounding part of a song, but don’t want to use a drift to avoid crowdedness, you can alternatively use a simple mod, such as an upwards camera movement with a long duration.
+If you want to emphasize a unique-sounding part of a song, but don’t want to use a drift, you can alternatively use a simple mod, such as an upwards camera movement with a long duration.

 A dense XDRV pattern with a drift underneath.